solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Additional support

--   In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Azure Databse for MySQL instance for suggestions regarding common connectivity, performance, and availability issues.
+-   In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Azure Database for MySQL instance for suggestions regarding common connectivity, performance, and availability issues.

     ![This image demonstrates the Diagnose and solve problems tab of a